-The minimum requirement for network is 1GigE all-to-all and can be easily achieved by connecting all of your nodes to a Gigabit Ethernet switch.
+The minimum requirement for network is 1GigE all-to-all and can be easily achieved by connecting all of your nodes to a Gigabyte Ethernet switch.
 In order to use the spare socket for adding more CPUs in future, you can also consider using either a six or an eight core CPU.

-For small to medium HBase clusters, provide each Zookeeper server around 1GB of RAM and if possible its own disk.
+For small to medium HBase clusters, provide each ZooKeeper server with around 1GB of RAM and, if possible, its own disk.

-Jumpstart - Hadoop Cluster
+Jump-start - Hadoop Cluster

 One way to quickly deploy Hadoop cluster, is to opt for "cloud trials" or use virtual infrastructure.
 Hortonworks makes the distribution available through Hortonworks Data Platform (HDP).
 HDP can be easily installed in public and private clouds using Whirr, Microsoft Azure, and Amazon Web Services.
-For more details, contact the Hortonworks Support Team.